james-see/python-examples/README.md

 1.09% "sexy incompliancy"
 1.09% "sexy evaporators"
 1.09% "sexy cudgeler"</code>

+## base64 Example
+Converting data to base64 ensure a nice obsfuscation layer for data transport.

+#### Run the example:

+<code>$ python3 base64_example.py</code>

+This will output a html string that is encoded into base64.

 ## Html to Text Example
 Beautiful Soup is a great library to parse and select html or iterate through the DOM.